ceph/ceph.io/src/en-GB/news/blog/2020/ceph-dashboard-how-to-contribute-translations/index.md

 ---
-title: 'Ceph Dashboard: How to contribute translations'
+title: "Ceph Dashboard: How to contribute translations"
 date: 2020-05-27
 author: Lenz Grimmer
 tags:
-  - 'dashboard'
+  - "dashboard"
-  - 'translation'
+  - "translation"
-  - 'ceph'
+  - "ceph"
 ---

 _(This is a guest post by Sebastian Krah from the Ceph Dashboard Team.
 He is coordinating the efforts around localization and internationalization of the Dashboard)_